Wh0DKnee/ezECS/README.md

 ## TODO
 * ~~Rewrite component pool to use [sparse sets](https://programmingpraxis.com/2012/03/09/sparse-sets/)~~
+* Refactor System::getMatchingEntities to avoid copy.
+Pass a lambda/function pointer along and do the operations in place.
 * Give system base class a function to iterate over a component type directly
 * Add support to remove components
 * Add event system